dkoz/ascension-bot/README.md

   - This database logs player names and IDs.
   - The bot can be used to search this database for EOS information.

-## Installation Instructions
+## Installation
-Please check out the [wiki](https://github.com/dkoz/ascension-bot/wiki) for instructions.
+For detailed installation instructions, please refer to our [git wiki](https://github.com/dkoz/ascension-bot/wiki).
+Specific instructions for [Linux](https://github.com/dkoz/ascension-bot/wiki/Linux-Installation) and [Windows](https://github.com/dkoz/ascension-bot/wiki/Windows-Installation) can be found at their respective links.